-6. The Protocol concerns GMOs (referred as LMO or living modified organism in the Protocol).
-A "living organism" is defined as any biological entity capable of transferring or replicating genetic material, and GMOs are living organisms that possess new combination of genetic material obtained through the use of modern biotechnology that overcomes natural reproductive barriers.
+5. The Protocol concerns GMOs.
+A "living organism" is defined as any biological entity capable of transferring or replicating genetic material, and GMOs are living organisms that possess new combination of genetic material obtained through the use of modern biotechnology that overcome natural reproductive barriers.
 Living organisms with genetical material altered through traditional breeding and selection techniques (e.g. Hybrid Rice and Golden Sweet Corn) are not GMOs.
 Non-living products (e.g. cotton fibre) or processed food (e.g. milled maize, canned bean, soy milk) also are not GMOs.
-Besides, GMO that is a pharmaceutical product for human use is outside the scope of the Protocol.